AngelaJ34/AI-Car-Pedestrian-Tracking-Python/README.md

  Install the latest version of Python to your operating system of choice before running this program.

  Python Website Link: https://www.python.org

- <strong> Packages Required </strong>
+# Packages Required

  Computer vision package

  1.)
 Implement this command in terminal: pip3 install opencv-python or pip3 install opencv-python-headless.
  2.)
-Implement computer vision 2 command in terminal: import cv2  **checks to ensure you installed the following without error**
+Implement computer vision 2 command in terminal: import cv2

+ **This above checks to ensure you installed the following without error**